 // { duration: '0.5m', target: 0 }, -> Comment this portion to prevent execution

-With this configuration, we have been able to shorten the duration of execution and reduce the number of virtual users used to execute our test.
-We will execute the same performance test we used previously but add an HTTP request to:
+This configuration shortens the duration of execution and reduces the number of virtual users used to execute your test.
+Next, execute the same performance test you used previously but add an HTTP request to:

 • Fetch the created Todo